|

 this is why so

-many nerds—people with better than-average abilities in some
+many nerds — people with better than-average abilities in some

 capacity or other,

-and an outside-the-box way of looking at life—have taken to
+and an outside-the-box way of looking at life — have taken to

 retreating into

-fantasy worlds where this metaphor is still allowed: Star Wars, Harry
+fantasy worlds where this metaphor is still allowed: Star

 Potter,